ovaistariq/xb-mgr/README.md

 Configuration
 =============
 xb-mgr uses ini-style configuration files.

-The configuration file is located in the conf directory inside the xb-mgr directory.
+The main configuration file is located in the conf directory inside the xb-mgr directory.
 So if you have xb-mgr at location /usr/local/xb-mgr, the configuration file will be available at /usr/local/xb-mgr/conf/backup.conf.

 The xb-mgr configuration file has a section called 'default' which has general options pertaining to xb-mgr.
 The configuration file also has remote-host specific section, which is called after the hostname.
 Moreover, the options defined in remote-host section override the options defined in the default section.

 xb-mgr supports the following general configuration options that can be specified in the default section:
-+ mysql_user - This is the MySQL user that will be used by xb-mgr during the backup process.
-The user must exist on the remote-host, and should have the following privileges:
-   -    RELOAD
-   -    LOCK TABLES
-   -    REPLICATION CLIENT
-   -    SUPER
-+ mysql_password - This is the password for the MySQL user
 + ssh_user - This is the SSH user that will be used to connect from manager-host to remote-host and from remote-host to manager-host.
 This user must be able to perform operations on the MySQL datadir at remote-host, and must also be able to perform operations on the directory on manager-host where backups will be stored
 + ssh_private_key_file - This is the path to the SSH private key file that will be used to connect the remote-host to/from manager-host
 + backup_manager_host - The IP of the manager-host